Courses and Requirements

 Anthropology of China.

 This course introduces students to social issues in contemporary China as seen through the lens of anthropological analysis.
 Through reading ethnographies, watching films, and engaging in classroom discussions, we will examines topics such as the individualization of China and consumer identity, censorship and emerging forms of social media, urbanization and migrant labor, the one-child policy and changing family values, and economic development and environmental degradation.
 Prerequisite, One course in anthropology or consent of instructor.
-Julie Starr.
+TBA.

 Language, Gender and Sexuality.